luckyamber1992/luckyamber1992/README.md

 - 👋 Hi, I’m Amber Yang
 - 👀 I have a huge interest in cancer research and believe in the power of artificial intelligence in driving the advancement of drug discovery!
-- 🌱 I’m currently learning Python and data structures
-- 💞️ I love cooking and music
+- 💞️ I love sports and music
 - 📫 How to reach me--send me email via yiyiyivictor@163.com
 - :speaking_head: Follow me on [Linkedin]www.linkedin.com/in/yi-yang-2023e